Spooky Pinball

 Spooky Pinball is an American pinball manufacturing company, founded in Wisconsin in 2016.
-Their first machine was America's Most Haunted and they have since released a total of thirteen machines.
+Their first machine was America's Most Haunted and they have since released a total of fourteen machines.

 History

 Charlie Emery officially founded Spooky Pinball in 2013 in Benton, Wisconsin, but his work with pinball began a few years prior.
 In 2010, Emery began a pinball podcast called Spooky Pinball with his wife Kayte and children Morgan and Corwin "Bug".
 At the time, Emery had been working at a screen printing and decal company in Galena, Illinois for 20 years and wanted to create a podcast about his two interests: "spooky" monster movies and pinball.
 Emery combined his printing skills and pinball experience, working on a project with Bug to create a new custom Godzilla machine built off a 1983 Firepower II machine.
 They brought the game to the 2011 Midwest Gaming Classic, where they received positive feedback and met Benjamin "Ben Heck" Heckendorn, who encouraged Emery to expand his hobby into a business.
 Emery initially worked with his employer to develop direct printing for Ben Heck's custom Lost pinball playfield and later the cabinets of early Jersey Jack Pinball The Wizard of Oz machines.

 In 2012, Emery opted to leave his job and start his own pinball manufacturing company.
 With $35,000 in savings and a loan from the Benton State Bank, Emery leased a space from the Benton Business Incubator in 2013.
 Kayte Emery came on as the first employee.
 The first design that Emery began working on was called Pinball Zombies From Beyond the Grave.
 However, their first machine released was America's Most Haunted in 2014.
 Ben Heck had begun designing a game, originally called Ghost Squad, in 2012 but did not have the facilities to produce a run of machines.
 With feedback from Dennis Nordmann, Heck built a prototype and coded the rules of the game.
 The electronics were created by Parker Dillmann from the Houston business MacroFab while pinball components came from Chicago-based Pinball Life and plastic components were 3D printed.
 Their first run of America's Most Haunted was 150 units, which took almost two years to sell.
 The first machine ever made was purchased by the Benton State Bank for the local Lawrence Pub and Eatery while the first game ever sold was bought by Joe Newhart from PinballSTAR Amusements.